 Top tips for choosing the right pet sitter.

-Every pet owner has those moments when they cannot be with their pup.
+Every pet parent has those moments when they cannot be with their pup.
 Schedules, commitments and responsibilities all play a part in our everyday lives.
 And when those times arise, it is nice to know our dog has someone they can be with to help when we are not there.
 It’s a good time to examine some tips for making sure you get the right pet sitter for you.

 So how can you find a pet sitter who will not only feed your dog and take him out to do his business, but will also provide companionship and playtime while you’re away?
 We’ve put together some tips to help you find just the right person.
 But first, let’s talk about the benefits of hiring a professional pet sitter rather than having a friend or family member stop by.